timm/dot/ncsu/vcl/README.md

 If the net conenction goes down, `tmux` saves the session and you can start up, just where you were, using `tmux attach`.

-For example, where are two windows.
+For an exaple of this environment in action, here are two windows.
 The first shows:

 - top left: some `vim` text editting with a little file treel
 - bottom right: the `Julia` interpreter running